Bernard Kilgore: Biography

 Kilgore was born on November 9, 1908, in New Albany, Indiana.
 After graduating from DePauw University, he began working for The Wall Street Journal as a copyreader.
 Three months after joining the newspaper, he moved to San Francisco and became the news editor of its West Coast edition.
 He returned to New York City in 1933, where he wrote a column on economic trends.
 In 1936, he became the head of The Wall Street Journal 's Washington, D.C. bureau.
-In 1941, he was named managing editor of the The Wall Street Journal.
+In 1941, he was named managing editor of The Wall Street Journal.
 In 1943, he was made a vice president of the Journal 's parent company, Dow Jones & Company, and succeeded by William F. Kerby.
 He was promoted to president in 1945 and remained in that role until he was succeeded by Kerby in 1966.
 He remained chairman of Dow Jones' board of directors until his death from cancer at his home in Princeton, New Jersey, on November 14, 1967.